hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 --->

-##CEPHX Authentication
+##CEPHX Authentication for HP Helion OpenStack 1.1

-Ceph authentication ensure the access control of the Ceph storage cluster, that is, Ceph client users do not have access to each other storage.
+Ceph authentication ensures access control of the Ceph storage cluster, that is, Ceph client users do not have access to each other storage.

 By default Cephx authentication is enabled.
-The following flags are present in the Ceph configuration file by default.
+The following default flags are present in the Ceph configuration file:

 * auth cluster required = cephx
 * auth service required = cephx
 * auth client required = cephx

-###Users, Keyrings, Pool Permissions
+###Understanding Users, Keyrings, and Pool Permissions

 Each user has a keyring file on Ceph hosts.
-But keyring file does not contain the Ceph references to verify user authorizations; instead the MON server have their own internal keyrings.
-When a user is added to a Ceph installation, create a keyring file on the Ceph hosts in `/etc/ceph` and integrate a key into a cluster using `ceph auth add` command.
+But the keyring file does not contain the Ceph references to verify user authorizations; instead the Monitor servers have their own internal keyrings.
+When you add a user to a Ceph installation, you create a keyring file on the Ceph hosts in `/etc/ceph` and integrate a key into a cluster using the `ceph auth add` command.

-To integrate Cephx authentication into Helion nodes, perform following steps on Ceph admin node as shown below:
+To integrate Cephx authentication into Helion nodes, perform following steps on the Ceph admin node as is shown below.

-1. Log in to admin node as root user.
+1. Log into the admin node as root.

-2. Execute the following command to create a discrete pools for glance, nova and cinder users.
+2. Execute the following command to create a discrete pool for Glance, Nova and Cinder users.

 		ceph osd pool create

-3. Create new users for glance, cinder, cinder-backup, and nova operating on respective pools.
+3. Create new users for Glance, Cinder, Cinder-backup, and Nova operating on their respective pools by entering:

 		ceph auth get-or-create client.glance mon 'allow r' osd 'allow class-read object_prefix rbd_children, allow rwx pool=helion-ceph-glance'